lightbug-io/docs/devices/api/protocol/structure.md

 #### bBytes

 bBytes are a byte array that represents a length and then the data itself.
+The size of the length prefix depends on the field's data type ID:

+- Data type IDs **0–127**: the length prefix is a `uint8` (1 byte), allowing up to 255 bytes of data.
+- Data type IDs **128–255**: the length prefix is a `uint16` little-endian value (2 bytes), allowing up to 65535 bytes of data, though on device messages are generally limited to 2000 bytes.

+All data type IDs currently assigned are below 128, so existing messages are unaffected by this change.
+IDs 128 and above are reserved for fields that need to carry more than 255 bytes of data.

-For example, `[1 8]` would represent a byte array of length 1, with the value 8.
+For example, for a field with data type ID `1` (< 128), `[1 8]` would represent a byte array of length 1, with the value 8.

-Or `[3 9 9 9]` would represent a byte array of length 3, with the values 9, 9, 9.
+Or for a field with data type ID `3` (< 128), `[3 9 9 9]` would represent a byte array of length 3, with the values 9, 9, 9.

+For a field with data type ID `200` (>= 128), the length prefix is 2 bytes little-endian, so `[3 0 9 9 9]` would represent a byte array of length 3, with the values 9, 9, 9.